- Law Offices of Shana E. Thompson

 At [firm], your safety is our priority.
 In our years of practicing family law, we have seen and interacted with countless people who have sought protection and relief from the court.
 Many of our clients come to us uncertain of their situation and doubtful that they have a case.

 Our seasoned attorneys have devoted their lives and careers to providing people and their families with legal guidance and support.

 When a person refuses to stop abusing or harassing you, you don’t have to be alone in fighting back.
 The lawyers at Law Offices of Shana E. Thompson take great pride in providing not only quality legal service but hope, to our clients and their families.
 From start to finish, inside and outside of court, our legal team will advocate for you and for your future.

-If you are considering filing a petition or have already filed for a restraining order, contact us today at (206) 712-2756 to schedule a free consultation and strategy session.
+If you are considering filing a petition or have already filed for a restraining order, contact us today at (206) 712-2756 to schedule your first consultation and strategy session.

 Law Offices of Shana E. Thompson serves clients in the Seattle metropolitan area including Seattle, Bellevue, Tacoma, Everett, and many other cities in the surrounding area.